GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-metadata.md

 Contact details, such as an individual's email address and phone number, or a business web site may be included and are often required within FedRAMP artifacts.
-All parties require `name` field.
+All parties require a `name` field.

 {{< highlight xml "linenos=table" >}}
 <metadata>